rparit-stacks/micro-projects/README.md

 ### Report Card Generator

-- **Description**: Provide a Report card of a student with grade in goof manner.
+- **Description**: Provide a Report card of a student with grade in good manner.
 - **File**: `ReportCard.c`

 ## Usage